documentationfor yFiles for HTML 3.0.0.3

 Interfaces

-Interfaces declare what functionality a type provides.
-A type or class is said to implement a certain interface if it provides all the functionality that is defined in that interface.
-Types can implement any number of interfaces, but they can only ever extend one other class at the maximum.
-This is similar to the behavior of interfaces in languages like Java, C#, and TypeScript.
+Interfaces define a contract specifying what functionality a type must provide.
+A type or class implements an interface when it provides all the functionality defined in that interface.
+Types can implement multiple interfaces simultaneously, but can extend at most one class.
+This behavior is similar to interfaces in languages like Java, C#, and TypeScript.

 }